mieradi/gql-postgres/README.md

 ### Getting Started

-Head to https://www.postgresql.org/download/ and follow the docs to get Postgres setup ono your local machine.
+Head to https://www.postgresql.org/download/ and follow the docs to get Postgres setup on your local machine.

-In the root of your project, create an `.env` file and add the following variables:
+In the root of the project, create an `.env` file and add the following variables:

 ```
 POSTGRES_USER="your PG user name"